Playfair Mining (CVE:PLY) Stock Price Down 20% – Here’s Why

 Playfair Mining Ltd. (CVE:PLY – Get Free Report) shares were down 20% on Monday .
-The stock traded as low as C$0.02 and last traded at C$0.02.
-Approximately 301,700 shares were traded during mid-day trading, an increase of 113% from the average daily volume of 141,866 shares.
+The company traded as low as C$0.02 and last traded at C$0.02.
+Approximately 301,700 shares traded hands during mid-day trading, an increase of 113% from the average daily volume of 141,866 shares.
 The stock had previously closed at C$0.03.

 Playfair Mining Ltd., an exploration stage company, engages in the acquisition, exploration, and development of mineral properties.
 It explores for copper, zinc, and nickel.
 The company holds a 100% interest in the Grey River Tungsten property that consisting of various mineral claims covering an area of 1,750 hectares located in southern Newfoundland, Canada; and holds a 100% interest in the RKV Cu-Co-Ni Project located in in south-central Norway.